-In yesterday’s post, EPR (Part 1 of 3), I provided a response to the inquiry of Ethel P. Reliability on whether it made sense to rejuvenate aging EPR cables.
+In yesterday’s post, EPR (Part 1 of 3), I provided a response to an inquiry on whether it made sense to rejuvenate aging EPR cables.
 The short answer was yes and I dispelled some EPR myths along the way.
 This post explores the chemistry of EPR and dispels another myth suggested by a physicist at the ICC meeting.
-I won’t use his name to spare embarrassment, but he is often critical of others who speak without actual knowledge or evidence … a sin this frog does not commit.
 The gentlemen suggested that the silanes in rejuvenation fluid might interact in some nefarious way with the silane surface treatments employed in the manufacture of EPR compounds.

 First some background